Blosc/python-blosc2/ANNOUNCE.rst

-Announcing python-blosc2 0.3.0
+Announcing python-blosc2 0.3.1
 ==============================

-This is a minor release implementing `blosc2.open(urlpath, mode)` for opening persisted super-chunks.
-Also, internal C-Blosc2 sources have been updated to latest 2.2.0 version.
+This is a minor release for updating internal C-Blosc2 sources to latest 2.3.0 version.

 For more info, you can have a look at the release notes in: